Guide

 Does this work with Anthropic, Gemini, or other LLM providers?

 Yes.
-The tool pattern (define tools, handle tool calls, append results to context) is the same across providers.
+The tool pattern (define tools, handle tool calls, append results to context) is the same across all 3 major providers.
 Swap the client.chat.completions.create call for your provider's equivalent.
-The CLI wrappers stay unchanged.
+The CLI subprocess wrappers don't change — they return JSON regardless of which LLM consumes it.

 What if the CLI is not in PATH?